Hyponatremia in Moderate and Severe Traumatic Brain Injury

 Authors

-1 Student of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran
+1 Faculty of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

-3 Assistant Professor of Neurosurgery, Department of Neurosurgery, Isfahan University of Medical Sciences, Isfahan, Iran.
+2 Department of Neurosurgery, Isfahan University of Medical Sciences, Isfahan, Isfahan, Iran

-4 Department of Neurosurgery, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran.
+3 Department of Neurosurgery, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

 Abstract